fudgemss/avio-wiki/docs/features/dashboard-settings.md

 3. Once in, select any section from the sidebar and your ready to go

 !!! warning "Permission Required"
     To access the dashboard, you need to have permission, which can be gained through the following:

-  - Being the server owner
+    -Being the server owner
-  - Having the Discord Administrator Permission
+    -Having the Discord Administrator Permission
-  - Being a trusted user
+    -Being a trusted user
-  - Being a flight manager
+    -Being a flight manager

     Below explains how to get the last two permissions

 ### Adding a Trusted User